akosiaris/greek-oil-refinery-prices/README.md

 The data exists in 3 formats, JSON, CSV and SQLite.

 **fuels.json**: An example is below.
-For an elasticsearch compatible schema, see schema.json
+For an elasticsearch compatible mapping, see elasticsearch_mapping.json

 ```
 {